AbsaOSS/cobrix/README.md

 ```

 ### Workload optimization for variable-length records parsing

+This feature works only for HDFS, not for any other of Hadoop filesystems.

 When dealing with variable-length records, Cobrix strives to maximize locality by identifying the preferred locations in the cluster to parse
 each record, i.e. the nodes where the record resides.